cosmos/cosmos-sdk/docs/core/proto-docs.md

 <a name="cosmos.staking.v1beta1.MsgDelegate"></a>

 ### MsgDelegate
-MsgDelegate defines a Cosmos SDK message for performing a delegation of coins from a delegator to a validator.
+MsgDelegate defines a SDK message for performing a delegation of coins from a delegator to a validator.